flythereddflagg/flythereddflagg.github.io/python_book/docs/31-Automated-Testing.md

 I have mentioned before that taking some time to plan your project will make the process of programming easier.
 One way to do this is to make programs that test whether your program performs as expected.
 Do this before you even write one line of code for your project.
 This forces you to ask important questions about your program such as: What do I want my program to actually do?
 How well does it have to do it?
 What things will cause the code to crash?

-The programmer does not need to answer all these questions before beginning but it is helpful to have some basic tests ready before beginning a project.
+The programmer does not need to answer all these questions perfectly before beginning but it is helpful to have some basic tests ready before beginning a project.
 More tests can be added as the project progresses.
 However as you add many tests you will want to automate that part of the process as well.
 To do this we have a powerful tool called `nose`.

 ### About `nose`